 LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC staff monitored the activities of almost 40 subrecipients and consultants, amended two subrecipient agreements while completing work on several subrecipient projects.
-LMDC staff distributed approximately \$11 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
-No administrative costs were charged to this activity for the quarter as most of the administrative costs (approximately \$111,000) were charged to Grant 2.
-The total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs continue to remain far less than the 5% allowable for administrative expenses.
+LMDC staff monitored the activities of approximately 30 subrecipients and consultants; we amended two subrecipient agreements and one consultant contract.
+We completed work on three subrecipient projects which enabled us to close those activities.
+LMDC staff distributed over \$7 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.

+No administrative costs were charged to this activity for the quarter as all administrative costs (approximately \$210,000) were charged to Grant 2.
+The total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs remain less than the 5% allowable for administrative expenses.

-Project # / Title: 1101 / Community & Cultural Enhancements
+Project #/ 1101 / Community & Cultural Enhancements